saitejesh-cyber/trust-before-intelligence-book/reference/chapter_3_mapping_document_v1_0.md

 ### Cross-Pillar References
 **In this chapter:**
-- Reference back to Ch 2: "INPACT™ defined what agents need; now we see why BI infrastructure can't deliver it"
+- Reference back to Ch 2: "INPACT(TM) defined what agents need; now we see why BI infrastructure can't deliver it"
 - Preview Ch 4-7: "The 7-Layer Architecture solves these seven gaps systematically"
 - Each gap explicitly mapped to future layers: "Layer X addresses this gap by..."